kundu/laravel-funcqueue/README.md

-## **FuncQueue**
+## **LaravelFuncQueue**

-**FuncQueue is a Laravel package that allows you to easily run functions as queued jobs.
+**LaravelFuncQueue is a Laravel package that allows you to easily run functions as queued jobs.
 This package provides a simple and flexible functions for dispatching queued jobs that run the specified function in the specified class.**

 ## **Installation**